openshift/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 #### Create Cluster

-This scenario takes place on a hub cluster where hive and possible ACM are present.
+This scenario takes place on a hub cluster where hive and possibly RHACM are present.
 This scenario does not include centralized machine management.

 1. User creates BareMetalAssets containing BMC credentials.